Up to 60% off sofas & mattresses — limited‑time deals.

 Jackson Grant 4453 Stationary Sectional

-The sectional is the “stay a while” version of Grant.
-We built it in an L, then swapped pieces to see how forgiving the modular connectors were.
-Once locked in, it felt planted—no wobble when Marcus dropped into the corner seat.
-I spent a Sunday on the chaise end, switching from upright to full stretch, and the coil-and-gel seat kept my hips from collapsing.
-Mia loved the sprawl space for side‑lying TV, but she also found more seams and gaps where crumbs hide.
+The sectional is the stay-a-while version of Grant.
+We built it in an L shape, then shifted pieces to check how forgiving the modular layout felt.
+Once connected, it felt planted; Marcus dropped into the corner seat without wobble.
+I spent a Sunday on the chaise end, moving from upright TV watching to full stretch, and the coil-and-gel support kept my hips from collapsing.
+Mia liked the side-lying space, but she also found the most crumb traps here because of the module seams.

 What we liked